nextauthjs/next-auth/.github/ISSUE_TEMPLATE/feature_request.md

 **Purpose of proposed feature**
 A clear and concise description description of why this feature is necessary and what problems it solves.

-**Detail of the proposed**
+**Detail about proposed feature**
 A detailed description of how the proposal might work (if you have one).

 **Potential problems**
-Describe any potential problems or potential limitations or caveats of the proposed solution you can think of.
+Describe any potential problems or potential limitations or caveats that might apply to the proposed solution.

 **Describe any alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative options you've considered.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Any other context, screenshots, etc.

 *Please indicate if you are willing and able to help implement the proposed feature.*